By Somali K Chakrabarti

 The rhythmic chanting of mantras and recital of stuti may connect you with your spiritual self and give a peaceful feeling.
-Listening to some of your favorite songs can bring live good memories from the past and put you in a better frame of mind.
+Listening to some of your favourite songs can bring live good memories from the past and put you in a better frame of mind.

 The crescendo of an orchestra captivates and binds the audience.
-Images of waves or of couples whirling in a ballroom dance may automatically conjure up in your mind, when you listen to western classical instrumentals such as The Blue Danube Waltz or The Swan Lake.
+Images of waves or of couples whirling in a ballroom dance may automatically conjure up in your mind when you listen to western classical instrumentals such as The Blue Danube Waltz or The Swan Lake.

 Music has therapeutic use for those with motor disorders, or to people with Alzheimer’s disease or dementia.
 People with Alzheimer’s disease are known to respond to the evocative powers of music.

-Expecting mothers and mothers of new born babies are advised to listen to music to reduce stress levels, enhance the stimulation of the unborn baby’s growing brain, improve sleeping patterns for a newborn baby and develop better bonding with the child.
+Expecting mothers and mothers of newborn babies are advised to listen to music to reduce stress levels, enhance the stimulation of the unborn baby’s growing brain, improve sleeping patterns for a newborn baby and develop better bonding with the child.

 Music therapy is also used for anger management and for developing conflict resolution skills.

 For some people listening to a familiar tune improves mood helps them to concentrate better and be creative, and thus improves productivity.
 Research on ‘Effect of music on Performance’ by Dr Teresa Lesiuk (University of Miami) suggests that playing background music while performing repetitive tasks enhances the efficiency in performing the task.
-It may be beneficial to listen to music you are familiar with, if you need to intensely focus for a project.
+It may be beneficial to listen to music you are familiar with if you need to intensely focus on a project.

-However there are others, who cannot have it on, in the background, when they work as it does not allow them to focus on any other mental activity.
+However, there are others, who cannot have it on, in the background, when they work as it does not allow them to focus on any other mental activity.

 The same research on also indicates that listening to music can impede the absorption and retention of new information.
-Lyrics can be a distraction when engaging in language related tasks (like writing).
+Lyrics can be a distraction when engaging in language-related tasks (like writing).